fsy412/Demo-Swap/tutorial.md

  ![](./docs/connect_wallet.jpg)

 ## Create Order
+Create a order to swap 1 DANT token on BSC testnet to Rinkeby.

-Make sure you have sufficient ETH on Rinkeby and BNB on BSC testnet
+Make sure you have sufficient ETH on Rinkeby and BNB on BSC testnet,
   - Create order

   ![](./docs/create_order.jpg)